Kimitri/macds4civ/README.md

 5. Install required packages: `npm install`
 6. Plug in you DualShock 4 controller and push the PS button on it.
 7. Start macds4civ: `./index.js`
+8. Push the "Options" button on your DualShock 4 controller to detect the screen resolution.
-8. Enjoy!
+9. Enjoy!

 On some systems the HID packages fail to install.
-I'm trying to figure out what's causing this but for the time being you're on your own.
-(I really don't know enough about node-gyp to troubleshoot this correctly.)
+This is very likely due to incompatible Python installation.
+If this happens to you, try upgrading your system's Python to 2.7.x.

+The screen resolution detection is rather finicky and may fail occasionally.
+Should the resolution detection fail, move the mouse pointer to the lower right corner of the screen (as far as it goes) and press the screen detection button ("Options" by default) again.
+Check the application output in the terminal to see if the resolution was detected correctly.

-## Controller mapping
+## Default controller mapping

 - Left stick: move mouse pointer
 - D-pad: arrow keys (move map)